 There’s also a Lobby Bar serving snack items where the kids liked to sit and watch the sun set and rise.

 One of the best things about eating at the dining establishments in Sofitel Bali Nusa Dua with kids is that each and every one of them has a dedicated kids area so you can dine at leisure while the kids do their thing in safety.

 Sofitel Bali Nusa Dua Vietura Spa

 The Sofitel Bali Nusa Dua Beach Resort has two different spas.
 Vietura offers non-invasive aesthetic treatments, nutritional counselling and cosmetic dentistry while the The So Spa is an otherworldly oasis of soaring ceilings, mood lighting and trickling water that looks and feels like a temple.
 It is here, while Raffles heads back to the kids’ club to become one with an X-Box, that Sugarpuff and I enjoy a mother and daughter spa session.

 She beams as the ping of a singing bowl signals the commencement of our simultaneous head to toe massages, both of us falling into a relaxed sleep under the expertise of our masseurs.
 By the time she has her toes filed, polished and bedazzled with glittery purple polish she reaches six-year old nirvana.

+While Bali has plenty of family fun on offer, it’s tempting not to leave the resort.
 Sofitel Bali Nusa Dua knocks it out of the park for kids with some of the best cultural, creative and just plain fun activities and facilities for children I’ve come across in a resort.
 We make time to loll on the day beds on the golden beach, and splash about in the clean clear waters.